 With the aim of finding actions that had an impact in the story, the actions that did not cause any dramatic change are omitted using multi-step inference rules.
 As an example, we may have a player in combat with an enemy and only after a few rounds it falls under the player's attacks.
 With the proposed framework, every round creates a node to represent the action taken by the player, which is attacking the enemy.
 This causes replication of data that is unnecessary for analysis, so it is possible to reduce all these individual attack nodes to simply one node.

 However, that is not always true.
 The player could have made other actions against the enemy, which are also considered a form of attack, such as casting a spell, or a special attack maneuver, or even healing himself in order to survive.
-These actions are not duplicated, but can still be encapsulated for analysis.
+These actions are not duplicated, but can still be encapsulated for a broader analysis, and if necessary be expanded for a complete analysis.
+Note that all collected information is preserved, the only change made is how it is displayed.
 Since provenance is an analysis from the present to the past, the outcome of the battle is already known and can be used to decide which actions were relevant.
-If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified to just one node saying that the player attacked the enemy and was victorious.
-However, if the combat was challenging or the player lost, it is interesting to preserve the action nodes for analysis so the player can deeply understand the combat and decide what and when something went wrong.
+If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified to just one node representing that the player attacked the enemy and was victorious.
+However, if the combat was challenging or the player lost, it is interesting to show all action nodes for analysis so the player can deeply understand the combat and decide what and when something went wrong.
+Ways to determine which group of actions can be represented by only one node, omitting all events in that group, will be researched.

 Evaluation